Leicester North

 The remains of the brick bridge across Millbrook Walk, which links Millbrook Close and Greystoke Road, looking south.

-Update October 2009: a second planning application has been submitted to redevelop the trackbed here with housing, a linear park, and footpath/cycleway.
+Planning applications have been submitted to redevelop the trackbed around here with housing, a linear park, and footpath/cycleway, but have been rejected.